Grim4Reaper/notes-v2/notes/001_Notes/2023/002_Economics/002_Notes/002_Demand and Supply.md

 ### One Way Shifts
 Decrease in demand:
 	There is an increase in price of complementary goods causing a decrease in demand, shifting the demand curve to the left from D to D1.
-At the original price point, Quantity supplied, Qe, exceeds Quantity demanded, Q2.
-There is a temporary surplus from Qe to Q2.
+At the original price point, Quantity supplied, $Q_e$, exceeds Quantity demanded, $Q_2$.
+There is a temporary surplus from $Q_e$ to $Q_2$.
 Firms decrease the price to get rid of excess stock leading to a contraction along the supply curve, causing an expansion along the D curve.
-The temporary surplus is cleared and the new equilibrium point is at a lower price point, P3 and at a higher quantity, Q3.
+The temporary surplus is cleared and the new equilibrium point is at a lower price point, P3 and at a higher quantity, $Q_3$.

 ### Two Way Shifts
 Decrease in supply, increase in demand: